pablojimeno/code-rails/chapter_2_rails_best_practices/README.md

 Then write some code!
 Use the best practice of BDD to create a new Rails app, and give it a static html welcome page.
 Commit that to a new repo, and submit the repo url for your assignment."

-####Add each user story to your project management app, and then get to work on them
+#### Add each user story to your project management app, and then get to work on them.